bootchk/testGimpScriptFuBinding/readme.md

 - for each GIMP type or GType that ScriptFu is designed to handle (accept/return)

 Only tests the binding, that is, that ScriptFu attempts (or not) to call a PDB procedure.
-Understand the types procedures should return, but not what values any given procedure should return.
+Understands the types procedures should return, but not what values any given procedure should return.

 Is a GimpFu plugin, requires GimpFu v3 repository.
 (Could be translated to a GIMP v3 Python plugin using GI)